 Another chance encounter led him to his next post as curator of the Cider Museum in Hereford.
 He planned and developed this museum from an idea in the trustees’ minds to its opening, running research and conservation projects and raising funds by the then new way in modern Britain of a public scratchcard lottery.
 “One woman in a group I was lecturing to said it was bad enough to be creating a visitor attraction about alcoholic drink, without using gambling to pay for it!”
 He wrote two books about orcharding and cidermaking, one just called Cidermaking from Shire Publications (republished in 2009 with an updated section on changes to cidermaking practice by the big makers), the other A Drink for its Time, published by the Museum.

-After that he returned to working for himself, writing scripts for exhibitions, taking on a freelance curatorial role, creating audio-visual programmes, and became more closely involved with planning visitor attractions.
+After that he returned to working for himself, writing scripts for exhibitions, taking on a freelance curatorial role, creating audio-visual programmes, and becoming more closely involved with planning visitor attractions.
 In 1986 he co-founded Touchstone Associates, a consultancy business that undertook feasibility studies, tourism planning, visitor facility planning, and the development of visitor attractions.

 Oxford University Press published his dictionary of affixes, Ologies and Isms, in 2002 (which he has now put online as a free resource).
 His next, Port Out, Starboard Home: And Other Language Myths, came out from Penguin Books in 2004, was serialised in the Daily Telegraph and reached the British best-seller lists; a US edition, Ballyhoo, Buckaroo, and Spuds, was published by the Smithsonian Institution Press and is in paperback from HarperCollins.
 In October 2006, his Gallimaufry, on words vanishing from the language, was published by Oxford University Press.
 His most recent book, Why is Q Always Followed by U?, a collection of some 200 questions and answers from the Q&A section of World Wide Words, came out worldwide in July 2009 from Penguin Books.